yangfangs/physpetools/docs/docs/index.md

 Here, we developed an easy-to-use package named PhySpeTree that is convenient to reconstruct species trees by one command line.
 Two independent pipelines were included by using the most adopted small subunit ribosomal RNA (SSU rRNA) and concatenated highly conserved proteins (HCP), respectively.
-A distinct advantage is that users only need to input species names and PhySpeTree automatically downloads and analyzes sequences of SSU rRNA or HCP from about 4,000 organisms.
+A distinct advantage is that users only need to input species names and PhySpeTree automatically downloads and analyzes sequences of SSU rRNA about 140,662 species and  HCP about 5,900 organisms.

 ## Workflow